 Obsessive-Compulsive Disorder (OCD) is a very common mental health illness that affects millions of adults and many children throughout the country.
 Regardless of whether you or your child are experiencing this condition, OCD can have a significant influence on daily life.
-Our medical professionals at Montana Psychiatry and Brain Health offer personalized treatments to provide support for those struggling with OCD.
+Our medical professionals at Montana Psychiatry and Brain Health Center offer personalized treatments to provide support for those struggling with OCD.

 What is OCD?

 OCD is a mental health disorder that entraps people in certain cycles of obsessions and behaviors.
 It affects millions of adults and many children, appearing first at either childhood or early adulthood.
 People with OCD experience repetitive and troublesome thoughts or obsessions that they are unable to control.
 As these obsessions create anxiety in a person, it can result in them to perform specific rituals or habits to ease their dread.
 OCD can interfere with the natural flow of one’s day.
 Some people may be aware of their respective compulsions, but may not be able to contain them.
 If you or your child are experiencing signs of OCD, contact us today and schedule a consultation appointment to learn more about our cutting-edge approaches.